CowKeyMan/SBWT-Search/README.md

                                 mode the results will be printed in ASCII format so that the number viewed represents the position in the SBWT index.
-The indexes within a read are separated by spaces and each read is separated by a newline.
-                                Strings which are not found are represented by -1 and strings which are invalid (they contain characters other than ACGT) are
+The indexes within a seq are separated by spaces and each seq is separated by a newline.
+Strings which are not found are represented by -1 and strings which are invalid (they contain characters other than ACGT) are represented
-                                represented by a -2.
+                                by a -2.
 For binary format, the output is in binary, that is, each index takes 8 bits.
-The numbers are placed in a single binary string where every 8 bytes represents an unsigned 64-bit number.
+The numbers are placed in a single binary string where every 8 bytes
+                                represents an unsigned 64-bit number.
                                 Similarly to ASCII, strings which are not found are represented by a -1 (which loops around to become the maximum 64-bit integer (ULLONG_MAX=18446744073709551615)), strings
-                                which are invalid are represented by -2 (ULLONG_MAX-1) and reads are separeted by a -3 (ULLONG_MAX-2).
+                                which are invalid are represented by -2 (ULLONG_MAX-1) and seqs are separeted by a -3 (ULLONG_MAX-2).
 This version turns out
                                 to be slower and uses more space, it is only recommended if your indexes are huge